Gbox4/tstock/README.md

 # tstock - Check stocks from the terminal!

+📈 tstock is a tool to easily generate stock charts from the command line.

 Just type `tstock aapl` to get a 3 month candlestick chart of $AAPL in your terminal!

 Example: